Skip to content

 What is the Leisure Link partnership?

-Leisure Link Partnership allows members of fitness schemes in Highland, Moray, Orkney, The Western Isles and Argyll and Bute to access gym, public swimming and fitness classes at leisure facilities across all of these regions at no extra cost.
+Leisure Link Partnership allows members of fitness schemes in Highland, Moray, Orkney, Shetland, The Western Isles, Sport Aberdeen, Live Boarders and Argyll and Bute to access gym, public swimming and fitness classes at leisure facilities across all of these regions at no extra cost.
 Many of the individual Leisure Link Partnership sites will also offer access to other public sessions where cardholders can take part in other activities such as running and indoor climbing.
 The Leisure Link Partnership means that when working away from home or on holiday, members from participating areas can, at no extra cost, use the local facilities as part of their existing home-based membership.
 Visit the LeisureLink website for full details, which can be accessed from the ‘Related Sites’ section of this page.